 The Council of Editors of Learned Journals (CELJ)

 CELJ is an organization of editors of scholarly journals.
-The CELJ site contains many useful resources for editors, including the EDITOR-L discussion list for CELJ members.
+The CELJ site contains many useful resources for editors.

 The website of the Committee on Publishing Ethics (COPE) is a wonderful resource for editors dealing with sticky ethical situations.
 Here are a few of the highlights: